pmem/pmdk/doc/pmempool-info.1.md

 Currently there is lack of interprocess synchronization for pool files, so the *info* command should be invoked off-line.
 Using **pmempool** on pool file which may be modified by another process may lead to unexpected errors in pool file.

+**pmempool** supports also pools described by poolset files.
+Poolset file can contain multiple replicas also remote ones but **pmempool** currently does not read any data from the remote replica.
+It prints only a remote node address and a remote replica descriptor.

 **pmempool info** opens pool file in *read-only* mode so the file will remain untouched after processing.

 The *info* command may collect and print basic statistics about data usage.
 The statistics are specific to the type of pool.
 See **STATISTICS** section for